 Note that the SSH Client that was available on Windows XP systems is no longer included on the menu.
 The functionality it provided is available using PuTTY (for ssh and command line sftp) and Filezilla (for a graphical sftp interface).

-If you need additional software please contact the IT Services Help Desk (via email: email@example.com or as per the information on the Support Contacts web page), giving details of the application(s) that you need.
+If you need additional software please contact the IT Services Help Desk (via email: firstname.lastname@example.org - please check our FAQs before contacting the Service Desk), giving details of the application(s) that you need.

 Some packages may be available to a particular department, or to a particular group.
 This may be necessary due to licensing restrictions or because the software is not usually used outside of that department or group.
 These packages are either made available on the self-service menu or preinstalled on all PCs.